 Located 55 miles north of Klawock, a 2-hour drive from Hollis/ferry terminal.
 Population: 198.

 See wildlife including black bears, Sitka blacktail deer, whales, herons, Steller’s sea lions and incredible bird watching while you enjoy hiking, kayaking, fishing or boating.
-Stay in a fully furnished lodge, a bed & breakfast, one of the local cabins, or enjoy our RV campground.
-Additional camping available at Oceanview RV Park & Lodgings 907-329-2032.
+Stay in a fully furnished lodge, a bed & breakfast, one of the local cabins, or a campground.

 Visitor Information: For information on this community, contact the City of Coffman Cove, phone 907-329-2233.

 Coffman Cove has a public library with WiFi.
 Other tourist services include: the Riggin Shack, a small general merchandise and grocery store; the Doghouse Saloon and Liquor store; and the Bait Box Take-Out, which serves burgers and sandwiches.
 R&R Fuels has gas/diesel/propane.